dracula/amfora/INSTALL.md

 #### Activating theme

-1. Copy the contents of the `theme.toml` file from the `.zip` archive
+1. Copy the contents of the `Dracula.toml` file from the `.zip` archive
 2. Replace the `[theme]` section, and its content, in your Amfora configuration file at `~/.config/amfora/config.toml` with the configuration copied in the previous step
 3. Launch Amfora